Shivaay

 Shivaay is a 2016 Indian Hindi-language action thriller film directed and produced by Ajay Devgn under his banner Ajay Devgn Films from a story written by Sandeep Shrivastava.
-The film stars Ajay Devgn in the title role along with debutante actresses Sayyeshaa, Abigail Eames and Erika Kaar in lead roles.
-Mithoon composed the film's score and soundtrack.
+The film stars Devgn in the title role along with debutante actresses Sayyeshaa, Abigail Eames and Erika Kaar in lead roles.
+The film's soundtrack and film score is composed by Mithoon.
 British band The Vamps and composer Jasleen Royal also contributed to the music.

-Shivaay was released on 28 October 2016 on the Diwali weekend.
-It ran for more than 50 days at the box office.
+Shivaay was released on 28 October 2016 coinciding with the Diwali weekend.
+It completed more than 50 days at the box-office.
 It won the 64th National Film Award for Best Special Effects in 2017.
 The film was screened at the 2017 Shanghai International Film Festival on 17 June 2017.